 What is the difference between Make, MuleSoft, and eZintegrations?

-Make, MuleSoft, and eZintegrations are integration platforms that help businesses connect applications and automate workflows, but they differ significantly in scale, complexity, and enterprise readiness.
-Make focuses on simple cloud automation, MuleSoft targets large API-driven enterprises, and eZintegrations combines enterprise-grade scalability with ease of use for growing organizations.
+Make, MuleSoft, and eZintegrations are integration platforms that connect applications and automate workflows.
+They differ in scale, complexity, and enterprise readiness:

-Comparing Make vs MuleSoft vs eZintegrations helps organizations choose the right platform based on automation complexity, data volume, and long-term scalability requirements.
+• Helps organizations choose the right platform based on automation complexity, data volume, and long-term scalability

 The global iPaaS market was valued at around USD 12.98 billion in 2024 and is projected to grow to approximately USD 211.36 billion by 2035, exhibiting a ~28.9 % CAGR over the forecast period.